syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 The `SfListView` allows customizing the item appearance like shadow effect for items by setting the shadow property of frame as true in [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) property.

-N> Define the frame within any view inside `ItemTemplate` with around some margin.
+N> Define the frame within any view inside `ItemTemplate` with some margin around it.

 {% tabs %}
 {% highlight xaml %}